topazproject/topaz/docs/blog/announcing-topaz.rst

-The major goal for the next several months is going to be completeness: adding more features of Ruby, more builtin classes, more standard library modules, and generally getting to a point where real people can run real applications under Topaz (the holy grain, of course, being running Rails).
+The major goal for the next several months is going to be completeness: adding more features of Ruby, more builtin classes, more standard library modules, and generally getting to a point where real people can run real applications under Topaz (the holy grail, of course, being running Rails).
 One feature of particular note is ``FFI``, once we have this people will begin to be able to run and develop applications that interact with C libraries (such as database bindings).